aayushkumar20/simple-ios-apps./README.md

 # simple-ios-apps.
-In this repository I have created some iOS apps
+In this repository I have created some iOS apps just for learning.